-In the evaluation stage, OCR will assist the complainant in understanding the information that OCR requires in order to proceed to the investigation of the complainant's allegation(s).
+As appropriate, in the evaluation stage, OCR will assist the complainant in understanding the information that OCR requires in order to proceed to the investigation of the complainant's allegation(s).
 This will include explaining OCR's investigation process and the rights of the complainant under the statutes and regulations enforced by OCR.
-OCR will also specifically identify the information necessary for OCR to proceed to investigation.
+OCR may also specifically identify the information necessary for OCR to proceed to investigation.
 OCR staff will provide reasonable assistance to complainants who are persons with disabilities, individuals of limited English proficiency, or persons whose communication skills are otherwise limited.

 When an allegation(s) is dismissed during the evaluation stage, OCR will issue a letter to the complainant explaining the reason for the decision.
 When a complaint allegation is dismissed after the complaint allegation has been opened for investigation, OCR will issue a letter to the complainant and the recipient explaining the reason for the decision.
+Complainants may elect to refile complaints that were dismissed pursuant to Sections 108(a), (b), (c), (e), (p), and (q) if they have addressed the deficiencies stated by OCR in the dismissal.